You need to enable JavaScript to run this app.

 Who can apply

-• have an Australian Business Number or complete a Statement by Supplier form
+• have an Australian Business Number (ABN) or complete a Statement by Supplier form

-• have a Committee or similar to accept responsibility for managing the grant
+• have a Committee of Management or similar governing body that accepts responsibility for managing the grant

 • have no outstanding debts to Council